On the influence of reference sample properties on magnetic force microscopy calibrations: Influence of the Reference Sample on the Derived qMFM Tip Transfer Function

-To validate this hypothesis, we compare results from a standard CoPt reference sample (Fig.~\ref{fig:spectral_densities}a) with those obtained from TTFs derived via simulated calibrations using the artificially generated reference samples as described above.
-These samples (see Table~\ref{table1}) exhibit larger domains, varied scan image sizes, and different resolutions, thereby altering their Fourier spectra compared to the original CoPt patterns.
-The colors in the table correspond to those in the plots.
+To validate this hypothesis, we compare results from a standard CoPt reference sample (Fig.~\ref{fig:spectral_densities}a) with those obtained from TTFs derived via simulated calibrations using the artificially generated reference samples as described in Section \ref{sec:METHODS}.
+These simulated scans (see Table~\ref{table1}) exhibit larger domains, varied scan image sizes, and different resolutions, thereby altering their Fourier spectra compared to the original CoPt patterns.

-In Fig.~\ref{fig:spectral_densities}b to d, the blue curve represents data with a smaller image size, while the orange and green curves correspond to larger image sizes.
+In Fig.~\ref{fig:spectral_densities}b to d, the colors used in the figure correspond to those listed in Table~\ref{table1}.
+Consequently, the blue curve represents data with a smaller image size, while the orange and green curves correspond to larger image sizes.
 Among these, the orange plot displays higher resolution (i.e., smaller pixel size) compared to the green curve.
 Generally, the average feature size of the reference patterns increases from Fig.~\ref{fig:spectral_densities}b to d.
 Note that the orange and green curves overlap almost exactly in all right-hand side panels.
 They differ only in the pixel size (i.e. image resolution) of the simulated measurement of the reference sample, suggesting that within the considered frequency range, resolution is of minor relevance for reconstructing the stray field distribution.

-As seen in the insets in the left panel of Fig.~\ref{fig:spectral_densities}a, the feature size of the reference sample increases from a to d.
-Consequently, in the left-hand side panels, the spectrum's maximum for the orange/green curves and of the blue curve shifts to the right and thus a larger value of $\lambda$.
+As seen in the insets in the middle column of Fig.~\ref{fig:spectral_densities}, the feature size of the reference sample increases from a to d.
+Consequently, the spectrum's maximum for the orange/green curves and of the blue curve shifts to the right and thus a larger value of $\lambda$.
 Simultaneously, as $\lambda$ increases the TTF depicted on the right panels increasingly resembles the NV-measured field distribution.
-This trend supports our assumption: as the overlapping area between the reference sample's Fourier spectrum and the tip stray field distribution expands, the reconstructed TTF more closely aligns with the NV-measured tip field (red line).
+This trend supports our assumption: as the overlapping area between the reference sample's Fourier spectrum and the tip stray field distribution expands, the reconstructed TTF more closely aligns with the NV-measured tip field (colored red).

 Note, that for the largest feature size shown in Fig.~\ref{fig:spectral_densities}d, there is a significant difference between the TTF of the green/orange and the blue curve.
 This results from the up to four times smaller scan size of the blue data.
 Reducing the image size (blue curve) while maintaining domain size leads to a loss of large wavelength features, impeding an accurate reconstruction of the tip stray field.
 Additionally, for larger domain patterns, smaller images are less representative as they encompass only a few domains, capturing less of the stochastic variations inherent in the pattern.